abdullahcok/javascript-background-generator/README.md

 # javascript-background-generator
-Basic bg generator on js for npm
+Basic bg generator on js for npm and lodash to try...